mobiwise-dev/mobiwise-dev.github.io/tutorials/my_tutorials/remove_mobirise_label.md

 5. Save the file.

-6. Now you can remove all Mobirise references in your HTML files.
+6. Now the banner under the footer is deletable.

+## Conclusion